archmisha/mediarss/src/main/resources/readme.txt

  - movie search - result message - if not in focux in browser tab

 should trim search terms of show name?

+movies mark all as viewed

+when tracked show becomes ended - notify somehow to the user in the ui? (so he can remove it manually) - dont remove it for him cuz maybe he still not downloaded some episode from that show with the rss

+showlistdownloader runs tooo long - why?